setareKA/setareKA/README.md

-# 👋 Hi there, I'm Setare!<br>
+# 👋 It's Setare!<br>
-📊 Currently diving deep into the exciting world of data science.<br>🐍 Python and PowerBI are my trusty sidekicks in unraveling data mysteries.<br>📝 Passionate about NLP and eager to unlock its secrets! so if you've got any cool resources or projects, hit me up!<br>💻 Let's learn more about data, code, or anything tech-related!<br>
+📊 Currently diving deep into the exciting world of data science.<br>
+📝 Passionate about NLP and eager to unlock its secrets!
+💻 Let's learn more about data, code, or anything tech-related!<br>
+💫If you've got any cool resources or projects, hit me up!<br>

 ## IDE: